-At the left is me, in the office where I’ve been writing for almost fifteen years.
-A half-dozen screenplays, one teleplay mini-series, several published short-stories and two books later, I’m still there.
-I even wrote, directed and produced a film from where I sit.
-I continue to write, to tell stories, in as many ways as I can.
-I’d like to support myself this way.
-Not yet.
-Maybe soon.
+At the left is me, in the office where I’ve been writing for quite a few years.
+A drawer full of screenplays, one teleplay mini-series, several published short-stories and two books later, I’m still there.
+I even wrote, directed and produced a film and I continue to write and tell stories in as many ways as I can.
+I’d like to support myself in one, some or all of these ways someday so I continue to work hard.
+You see, I’ve come very close; I’m a “Jack of all Trades” turned “King of Almosts”.
+Hopefully, someday that will change.
+Hopefully soon.

 I got that big scar over my right eye in a car accident – one of many – and it joins a number of others that show up on my body in various states of undress.
 Many others cannot be seen without help.
 Some are written into my works.
 Others, I share privately.
 We are our scars, I believe, and I’m proud of most of mine.